savoirfairelinux/building-inclusive-open-source-software/docs/C-IDE.md

 ### The UI has options to prevent motion sickness

 Some people experience motion sickness when looking at animations.
 Some platforms allow the developers of third party apps to know whether the user as activated a setting reducing motion.
 It’s a good idea to include an annotation (we will tackle annotations more globally in TODO) letting the developers know when there is a know trigger to be optionally deactivated.
-Known triggers include:
+As mentioned in [🔭 Inclusive needs overview](B-INO.md), known triggers include:

 - Zooms
 - Flashing or blinking